 Psychosexual therapy is talking therapy.
 It doesn’t involve any physical interaction between you and the therapist or taking your clothes off, which is a common misconception.

 Regardless of your particular issue, it can sometimes be a difficult topic to talk about, so it’s important to know that with Leone Centre BACP and UKCP registered Counsellors, you are in safe hands.

 Working with a psychosexual therapist involves exploring the various physical, psychological, emotional and environmental causes that are contributing to your sexual issues.

-Whether it’s via Individual Counselling or Couples Counselling or Relationship Counselling, addressing sexual issues is an important part of wellbeing.
-In instances where the root problem is found to be psychological and emotional, we will work with you to help understand and work through such issues.
-The aim being that if you work through the emotional issues the physical symptoms will also improve.
+Whether it’s via Individual Counselling, Couples Counselling, or Relationship Counselling, addressing sexual issues is an important part of wellbeing.
+In instances where the root problem is found to be psychological and emotional, we will work with you to help you understand and work through such issues.
+The aim is that if you work through the emotional issues, the physical symptoms will also improve.

 What to expect

-If you chose to continue, further sessions will be booked, either in a block of 6 or on a more ongoing basis according to your needs.
+If you choose to continue, further sessions will be booked, either in a block of 6 or on a more ongoing basis according to your needs.

 Psychosexual Therapy FAQs

-I think I have got addicted to porn during lockdown.
+I think I got addicted to porn during lockdown.
 Can I talk with a therapist?